ahmadbelb/Software_Lab_2021_Documentation/docs/install.rst

 In the two previous sections, many parameters were mentioned, that influence the result of the cylinder-approximation of 3D-objects.
 For further improvements to the code, these parameters could be modified.
 The following table gives an overview of the most important parameters of the code.
 The names correspond to the variables used in the MATLAB code.

-.. list-table:: Title
+.. list-table:: Overview of the parameters inside the code
-   :widths: 25 100 50
+   :widths: 25 75 25
    :header-rows: 1

    * - Parameter
      - Explanation
      - Useful values
    * - max_number_circles
-     -Number of circles per polygon.
+     - Number of circles per polygon.
 It is the maximum, as some circles might fail to be created.
      - ca. 20-80
    * - red_radius_factor
      - Radius of the red circles in the 2D-approximation.
 It is the ratio of the radius of red circles divided by the maximum radius of the green circles.